braheezy/znit/README.md

 Just like Tini, `znit` spawns a single child and waits for it to exit, reaping zombies and performing signal forwarding.
 It's meant to run in a container.

-`znit` tries to match `tini` in behavior but none of the extra features and options are implemented yet so just use `tini` if you need an init system.
+`znit` tries to match `tini` in behavior but most of the extra features and options are implemented yet so just use `tini` if you need an init system.

 ## Usage

 Until pre-built releases are provided, you have to build from source.
 This is a Zig project so you need thata installed.

 ```bash